TheOdinProject/curriculum/templates/TOPStyleGuide.md

 *Look through these now and then use them to test yourself after doing the assignment*

-what the student is expected to know or be able to do by the end of this lesson
+what the learner is expected to know or be able to do by the end of this lesson

 *   Learning outcome 1
 *   Learning outcome 2